-1. Merismatic tissues: - Consist of a group of cells that have the ability to divide.
+Merismatic tissues consist of a group of cells that have the ability to divide.
 These tissues are small, cuboidal, densely packed cells which keep dividing to form new cells.
 These tissues are capable of stretching, enlarging and differentiating into other types of tissues as they mature.
 Meristematic tissues give rise to permanent tissues.
-Merismatic tissues can be of three types depending on the region where they are present:
+Merismatic tissues can be of three types depending on the region where they are present: Apical meristems, lateral meristems, and intercalary meristems.

-- 1. Apical meristems, 2.
-Lateral meristems, 3.
-Intercalary meristems. - 2.
-Permanent tissues:- It derived from the merismatic tissues and have lost their ability to divide.
+Permanent tissues are derived from the merismatic tissues and have lost their ability to divide.
 They have attained their mature form.
 They are further classified into two types: Simple and complex permanent tissues.